 Looking for an easy way to add fall and winter interest to your landscape?
-Ornamental grasses are the answer!
+Native grasses are the answer!
 Fall is a great time to plant them, and you’ll see their visual impact immediately.
 To top it off, their ecological impact is far greater than their visual impact and goes beyond your own backyard.

 During the growing season, many species of butterfly larvae (caterpillars) feed on the blade of native grasses.
 In fall and winter, grasses provide protection and nesting material for birds, small mammals, and insects.
 They are especially useful to the overwintering larvae and adults of beneficial insects.